 | Specialty rated products | The project has a specific performance or code-driven requirement | You are paying for properties the job does not need |

-Where MDF Usually Fails First
+Where MDF Fails First

 - It swells at raw cut edges after repeated moisture exposure.